End-of-Life working group

 It has been ten years since the United Nations designated 1999 the International Year of the Older Person and, therefore, appropriate to recall the roots of our Section which was introduced that year.

-The National Elder Law Section has a listserv which you are encouraged to join.
+The CBA Elder Law Section has a listserv which you are encouraged to join.

 A listserv is a discussion group that comes to you through your e-mail!
 Listservs, or e-mail lists, allow you to interact with many people simultaneously and are a convenient way for members to share information, pass on client referrals, and to ask or answer questions.